patjlm/mustache-ant/README.md

 	myfalse? is NOT valid (false or empty list), showing that!

-You can override the default boolean key pattern by using the option booleanRegex option.
+You can override the default boolean key pattern by using the booleanRegex option.
 For example, if you want to prefix all your boolean properties with "is", you could use this kind of pattern:

 	booleanRegex="^is.+"